Neurofeedback Services at Women’s Recovery

 At Women’s Recovery, we are proud to be able to offer neurofeedback services for our clients.
-Our focus has always been on providing holistic recovery options for women battling addictions to drugs and alcohol.
+Our focus has always been on providing holistic recovery options for women battling addictions to drugs and alcohol at an alcohol and drug detox center.
 This is just one way we are able to continue to do that, and we are excited about all the benefits our clients will receive.

 What is Neurofeedback?

 Neurofeedback is a relatively new form of therapy, and many of our clients will be unfamiliar with it.
 Fortunately, very little knowledge is required on their part in order to receive it.
 But we know the importance of providing our clients with as much information as possible about their possible treatment options.
 That is why we wanted to take this opportunity to discuss neurofeedback in greater detail.

 Neurofeedback is often referred to as Neurotherapy or EEG Biofeedback.
 It is a type of treatment that helps the client learn how to modify their way of thinking.
 This is done by studying the individual’s brainwaves and training them to modify their brainwave activity levels.

 As we mentioned previously, neurofeedback is completely painless.
 It is a non-invasive form of treatment, which is why it is so useful for treating addiction and various mental health conditions holistically.